K9WK Amateur Radio Web Pages

 The vertical HF antenna is an IMAX-2000, which is about 24 feet long.
 It has an SWR of about 1.5:1 on 28.400 MHz and the SWR is less than 2:1 across the entire 10-meter band.
 It is fed with LMR-400 coax and it also uses a CMC-130-3K line isolator in the coax run to keep RF out of the shack.

-This antenna also works great on 12 and 15 meters when it is tuned with the internal antenna tuner in my FTDX-1200 or my Palstar AT2K.
+This antenna also works great on 12 and 15 meters when it is tuned with the internal antenna tuner in my FTDX-101MP or my KAT-500.
 It acts as an end-fed vertical and uses the same counterpoise system as the end-fed long wire.

 K9WK Antennas Picture